- History of the Cuckoo Clock

 The cuckoo clock is one of the most iconic timepieces; however, it is somewhat unknown who invented it and where the first cuckoo clock was made.
 Although the history of the cuckoo clock is still a topic of debate among clock makers, nearly every cuckoo clock expert agrees that the development and evolution of the cuckoo clock occurred in the Black Forest area in southwestern Germany.

 Who Invented the Cuckoo Clock?

-Although the origins of the first cuckoo clock remain unknown, evidence dates similar, though primitive, objects to the mid-17th century.
+Although the cuckoo clock’s origins remain unknown, evidence dates similar, though primitive, objects to the mid-17th century.
 The first known description of a coo coo clock dates back to 1629 when a German nobleman named Philipp Hainhofer described a clock belonging to Prince Elector August von Sachsen.
 In 1650, scholar Athanasius Kirche documented the elements of a mechanical cuckoo clock in an engraving in a handbook on music, Musurgia Universalis.
 In 1669, Domenico Martinelli penned a handbook on elementary clocks, Horologi Elementari, and described how the cuckoo call indicates the time.

 The first Black Forest cuckoo clock is attributed to Franz Anton Ketterer, a clock maker from the village of Schönwald, who, inspired by the bellows of church organs, started incorporating the cuckoo’s sound into clocks.
 By the mid-18th century, many clock-making shops in the region were producing cuckoo clocks with wooden gears.
 Today, Ketterer is known as one of the founding fathers of the Black Forest clock making industry.